 This project is part of BEAF (Bournemouth Emerging Arts Fringe), empowering young people and emerging creatives to become collaborators and participants in creative arts production.

-Future Relics with photographer Ellie Maguire
+Future Relics with photographer Ellie Maguire (nearly at capacity!!!)

 Friday, 21st Feb, Old School House, 11am- 3pm (photography, illustration, painting, film, design).
 Limited capacity.
 Click here for reservations (£2 fee refunded on day)

 In this workshop, you will take on the role of “the visionary”.
 Working with professional photographer, Ellie Maguire, you will choose an everyday object to be transformed into a relic of the future using photography first captured on digital SLR (provided in the workshop) or using your smartphone camera.
 Why your chosen object has become obsolete, rare, buried, or even sacred in a future world?
 Working with Ellie using Photoshop, salvaged or recycled objects and photo-montage, you will create a future scene to accompany your relic from 20, 50 or 100 years’ time.
 You may choose to include yourself within your future scene.
 Finally, interview other participants about their creation as part of an animated Future Relics film to be premiered at BEAF festival in May.
 Lunch provided (v).